DogSoldier1031/Palestine/README.md

 “As a result, 214 Palestinians, including 46 children, were killed, and over 36,100, including nearly 8,800 children have been injured.
 One in five of those injured (over 8,000) were hit by live ammunition.[3]
 During the same period, one Israeli soldier was killed and seven others were injured during the demonstrations.”

--This is what happens when Palestinians protest for the right not to be refugees and to return to the homes they had stolen
+-This is what happens when Palestinians protest for the right not to be refugees and to return to the land & homes they had stolen

 https://www.un.org/unispal/document/two-years-on-people-injured-and-traumatized-during-the-great-march-of-return-are-still-struggling/#:~:text=As%20a%20result%2C%20214%20Palestinians,were%20hit%20by%20live%20ammunition.